Bermuda Attractions

 There are set dates between May and September when the races take place in a variety of locations including Hamilton harbor, St. George's Harbor, Granaway Deep and Mangrove Bay.

 The dinghies sail along windward leeward courses in multiple legs and finish windward.
 The boats, although small, start with six crew members each.
 They are master sailors who try to improvise in order to survive and keep the boat afloat.
 The captain can order any of them to jump off the boat in order to gain speed.
-While the boats do move fast, they often get dismasted and sunk resulting in a hilarious sight.
-Talented seamanship and luck finally make a boat win.

 It's quite difficult to say which would be the vantage points to watch the race from shore since the racing course depends on the wind direction.
 If it's held in St. George and like in most days the breeze is from south-west to south-east, the good spots can be the Penos Wharf and Somers Wharf